xuankimtran/docs-1/pages/katalon-analytics/docs/manage-user-profile.md

 ### Change Your Profile Photo

 To change your profile photo, click on the *photo* icon.
-In the opened file dialog, select the image you want to upload.
+In the opened file file explorer, select the image you want to upload.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/manage-user-profile/K1-Profile-photo.png" width=70% alt="TestOps Profile photo">